Welcome to Munzee!

 Places Munzees: These are virtual pins that can be captured again every single day, based on the 24 hour MHQ timezone.
 They include Airport, Sports Stadium, Wildlife, Museum, University, Historical Place, Library, First Responders, Faith Place, Hospital, Post Office, Cemetery, Unique Attraction, Virtual Garden, and Cinema.
 These are available for purchase in limited quantities via the Freeze Tag store.
 These are also called "POI" or "Places Of Interest" by some players.

 POB: The abbreviation for “Player Owned Bouncers;” includes Myths, Pouch Creatures, and all Fancy Flat Robs.

 POTW/POTM: The former Player of the Week program has now been revamped as Player of the Month.
 Awards go out to multiple players each month based on different sets of criteria announced on the blog and sometimes call for player nominations.

 Physical Munzees: Physicals are actual QR code stickers deployed in the world.
 You can find ones nearby by looking at your map and following the compass.
 Or you can read the notes for tips on where to find and Cap it.
 Physical Munzees have square icon shapes on the map, while Virtual Munzees have round icon shapes.

 Pouch Creatures: These munzees are based on items from our sister game WallaBee.
 They are similar to Mythological Munzees, but have their own unique components.
-Many of them can level up based on captures; i.e. Vesi, Tuli, Muru, Hadavale, Mitmegu (all but Hadavale currently level up to form variants with new names)
+Many of them can level up based on captures; i.e. Vesi, Tuli, Muru, Mitmegu (some, like Hadavale, do not level up)

 QR Code: What Munzee is all about!
 Quick Response Codes are what munzees are created on.
 Players can scan these codes to capture the munzee.
 They are most frequently found on stickers on lamp posts, signs, etc.